• Skip to main content

 All products available at Amazon:

-2x 1m Cat 6 RJ45 cable (Link) – Required at each end of the connection.
+2x 1m Cat 6 RJ45 cable (Check Price) – Required at each end of the connection.

 2x Cat 6 faceplate wall sockets with keystone jacks – A standardised package for mounting an ethernet connection to a wall box.
 Each should contain the faceplate and keystone snap-in.